Philosophical tools and frameworks for everyday thinking and decision-making.

 Key Takeaways

-- Practice daily - Philosophy is a discipline, not just reading
+- Practice daily.
+Philosophy is a discipline, not a genre of reading.